-- Armed Conflict: Claimant alleges that Iraq took her hostage in Kuwait on (1) August 2, 1990 and held her hostage for 37 days, until September 7, 1990, when she was evacuated to the United States.
+- (1) Armed Conflict: Claimant alleges that Iraq took him hostage in Kuwait on August 2, 1990 and held him hostage for 38 days, until September 8, 1990, when he was evacuated to the United States.
 In its first decision awarding compensation for hostagetaking under the 2014 Referral, the Commission held that during this entire period, Iraq was engaged in an armed conflict with Kuwait.
-16 Thus, Claimant satisfies this element of the standard. - Hostage-taking: To satisfy the hostage-taking requirement of Category A (2) of the 2014 Referral, Claimant must show that Iraq (a) seized or detained her and (b) threatened her with death, injury or continued detention (c) in order to compel a third party, such as the United States government, to do or abstain from doing any act as an explicit or implicit condition for her release.
-Claimant satisfies this standard for the 37day period from August 2, 1990 to September 7, 1990. - Detention/deprivation of freedom: For purposes of analyzing (a) Claimant's allegations of having been detained, her time in Kuwait following the Iraqi invasion can be divided into three periods: (i) between the Iraqi invasion on August 2,
+16 Thus, Claimant satisfies this element of the standard. - (2) Hostage-taking: To satisfy the hostage-taking requirement of Category A of the 2014 Referral, Claimant must show that Iraq (a) seized or detained her and (b) threatened her with death, injury or continued detention (c) in order to compel a third party, such as the United States government, to do or abstain from doing any act as an explicit or implicit condition for her release.
+Claimant satisfies this standard for the 38day period from August 2, 1990 to September 8, 1990. - (a) Detention/deprivation of freedom: For purposes of analyzing Claimant's allegations of having been detained, his time in Kuwait following the Iraqi invasion can be divided into three periods: (i) between the Iraqi invasion on August 2, 1990 and the Iraqi government's formal closing of the borders on August 9, 1990; (ii) from that August 9th formal closing of the borders until the August 28, 1990 announcement that women and minors could leave Iraq and Kuwait; and (iii) from that August 28th announcement until Claimant's departure on September 8, 1990.17